TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 You can read more about how this [tcUnicode multi-library support]({{< relref "text-pipelines-for-drawing.md" >}}) is handled here.

-If you just want to use tcUnicode without a particular graphics library "driver", the simply include as follows:
+If you just want to use tcUnicode without a particular graphics library "driver", then simply include as follows:

     #include <tcUnicodeHelper.h>